Autotrader cars

 Will this change how vehicle finance works?

-Currently it is expected the recent court judgement will be appealed in the Supreme Court.
-In the meantime while the future is uncertain, you may find you are provided with more information regarding any commission or payments retailers or brokers involved in vehicle finance receive in order to help you make an informed decision.
+The implications of the Supreme Court ruling will take some time to digest but, broadly, it has seemingly decided that apart from in one specific case dealers and finance providers were acting lawfully.
+So, basically, it will be business as usual.
+You may, however, find you are provided with more information regarding any commission or payments retailers or brokers involved in vehicle finance receive in order to help you make an informed decision.

 Was there discretionary commission all types of vehicles or just cars?